-Students are mailed an "Admit-to-Class" slip 7-10 days prior to the start of the semester.
+Students are mailed a book voucher 7-10 days prior to the start of the semester.
 Please double check that your schedule and billing statements are accurate.

-NOTE: Students using financial aid to purchase books must present their Admit-to-Class slip and a photo ID when purchasing books from the Belmont Campus Shop.
+NOTE: Students using financial aid to purchase books must present their book voucher and a photo ID when purchasing books from the Belmont Campus Shop.

-9. Buy Books at the Belmont Campus Shop
+10. Buy Books at the Belmont Campus Shop

-Books are normally available two to three weeks prior to the start of each semester.
+Books are typically available two to three weeks prior to the start of each semester.
 Students should take note of Campus Shop return policies and deadlines.